A. R. Knapp: Early life

 Arthur Knapp was born at Woolston in 1870 to Lt Col. Charles Barrett Knapp.
 He was educated at Westminster School and Christ Church, Oxford.
 He married Florence Annie Moore on 9 August 1899 at Madras, India.

 His wife Florence was the daughter of Edward Moore, DD Principal of St Edmunds Hall Oxford.

 His daughter Margaret Elfreda Knapp was married to the prominent Royal Navy officer and Director of Naval Intelligence Anthony Buzzard, and the theologian Anthony F. Buzzard is his grandson.

 Usage of "Knap" in Malayalam

-During his tenure in Malabar, he implemented several policies that appeared effective on paper but proved impractical and inefficient in reality.
-As a result, Malayalis in Kerala began using the phrase "Knap way of doing things" in everyday language to describe actions or individuals perceived as ineffective or pointless.
-The term remains in colloquial use in Kerala to refer to someone considered unproductive or useless.
+During his tenure in Malabar, he implemented several policies that were out of touch with local realities, and proved impractical and inefficient.
+As a result, Malayalis in Kerala began using the phrase "Knap way of doing things" in everyday language to describe actions or individuals perceived as idiotic or pointless.
+The term remains in colloquial use in Kerala to refer to someone considered incompetent.